liveeditor/net_http_ssl_fix/README.md

 ## Credit Where Credit Is Due

-This tiny project is indebted to John Bachir, particularly his Earth-shattering Gist, [How to set the certificate file for Net::HTTP library-wide][1]
+This tiny gem is indebted to John Bachir, particularly his Earth-shattering Gist, [How to set the certificate file for Net::HTTP library-wide][1].

 ## License